imp-dance/haakon.dev-2024/features/articles/data/koding-no.md

 title: Koding.no
 date: 2023-8-2
 summary: >
-  This article is about a Norwegian educational initiative that I helped start up, Koding.no.
-For this reason, the article is written in Norwegian.
+  A Norwegian educational initiative that I helped start up: Koding.no.
+Article is in Norwegian.
 img: /koding-no.svg
 ---